top of page

 Here, Sony’s standard colors are set to auto-white balance with white priority.

 Sony’s standard colors have a strong magenta tint, while Fujifilm’s classic chrome has a more green orange tone.
-Compared to Fuji, it's a completely different look.
+Compared to Fuji, Sony has a completely different look.

 By using the Kelvin and color filter settings, you can adjust the colors on your Sony camera to match your Fuji camera.
 The colors will not be 100% the same, but they come very close.
 I think they are about 80-90% similar, but I posted the images so you can judge for yourself.